Toggle menu

 Please note this list is not exhaustive.

-Applicants have the following rights about decisions made about their housing application:
+Applicants have the following rights, about decisions made about their housing application:

-The review will be carried out by the partner organisation that received the original application in line with their procedures.
-Applicants may also be entitled to a further review by the relevant local authority and they will be informed where this is the case.
+Applicants may also be entitled to a further review by the relevant local authority, and they will be informed where this is the case.

 • people who are statutorily homeless